KDAB/cxx-qt/book/src/getting-started/4-cargo-executable.md

 To build and run the application, use `cargo run`.

-> Note that in order for CXX-Qt to work, the `qmake` executable must be located.
+> **📝 Note**: In order for CXX-Qt to work, the `qmake` executable must be located.
 This is because CXX-Qt relies on `qmake` to locate the necessary Qt libraries and header files on your system.
 >
 > `cxx-qt` will find `qmake` in the following order:
 >